tpoisot/DataSharingPaper/DataSharing-MS.md

 Journal-led mandates cannot be the only solution used.
-When compliance with journal stipulations are retrospectively checked, even clinical trials data compliance [@Prayle2012] and *GenBank* archiving [@Noor2006] of data are not universally adhered to, even in the 'best' journals of highest reputation.
+When compliance with journal stipulations are retrospectively checked, even clinical trials data compliance [@Prayle2012] and *GenBank* archiving of data are not universally adhered to, even in the 'best' journals of highest reputation [@Noor2006].
-Journals must take care that data archiving mandates are enforced and not just 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing solution.
+Journals must take care that data archiving mandates are enforced and not just 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.

 Ecological journals have policies in place